hoanganh-nguyen/PaymentGateway/README.md

 # Run it locally
 To run it locally, you may need Visual Studio 2022 or simply [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

+## Command Line

-- Check-out or download it locally
+ Check-out or download it locally
 - Go to the **/src** folder
 - Restore nuget dependecies
  `dotnet restore PaymentGateway.sln`